On this page, you will find links to several interesting pages. The pages are grouped as follows:

-Website of the Tarotlogist Paul Huson, writer of amongst other books the Devil's picture book (the first book I have read some 40 years ago, that was dealing with Tarot) and the Magical Origins of the Tarot.
+Website of the Tarologist Paul Huson, writer of among other books the Devil's picture book (the first book I have read some 40 years ago, that was dealing with Tarot) and the Magical Origins of the Tarot.
 He also created the Dame Fortune's Wheel Tarot.

 One of the best sites dealing with the history of Tarot.
 Extensive research has been done by the author of this site and many references are available.
 Many of the historical facts I give and some of the interpretations I propose (like a original structure of the Tarot consisting of 5 suits with 14 cards each), originates from these pages.